 The C.N.R.S.
-(National Centre for Scientific Research) the largest fundamental research organisation in Europe, opened an office in India in February 2011 to develop and strengthen partnerships with Indian research institutions and favour mobility of Indian scientists.
-Located in the Section for Science & Technology within the Institut Français en Inde in New Delhi, the office has been headed by Dr Srini Kaveri since February 2015.
+(National Centre for Scientific Research), the largest fundamental research organisation in Europe, opened an office in India in February 2011 to develop and strengthen partnerships with Indian research institutions and favour the mobility of Indian scientists.
+Located in the Section for Science & Technology within the Institut Français en Inde in New Delhi, Dr Srini Kaveri has headed the office since February 2015.

 The main objectives of the CNRS office in India are:

 - Reinforce the CNRS partnerships with its Indian institutional partners.

 - Develop the best partnership by assisting in the creation of structured collaboration

 - Initiate new collaborations through a good knowledge of the Indian scientific ecosystem.

 - Contribute to increase the number of Indian doctoral students in the CNRS laboratories.